Clients & Policies

 - Cache-Control:

-s-maxage,max-age,private,no-store - Expires: HTTP date for expiration
+s-maxage,max-age,public,private,no-cache,no-store - Expires: HTTP date for expiration

 - Vary: Responses vary by specified request headers